AkshayS80/OIBSIP/README.md

 ### Algorithm used- Support Vector Machine Algorithm (SVM)

-"Iris flower has three species; setosa, versicolor, and virginica, which differs according to their measurements.
-Now assume that you have the measurements of the iris flowers according to their species, and here your task is to train a machine learning model that can learn from the measurements of the iris species and classify them."

 Using the data set, I was able to predict the species from the physical features of the iris flowers(i.e, sepal length, sepal width, petal length, petal width).